-Officials seek dam upgrades in alpine-lake wilderness to help salmon, water demand
+Officials seek dam upgrades in Alpine Lakes Wilderness to help salmon, water demand

 Officials are calling for the automation of little-known mountain dams in the famous Enchantments area near Leavenworth, as they try to provide a better flow to Icicle Creek, its languishing fish, Wenatchee Valley orchards and the city of Leavenworth, which all rely on the creek’s cold waters.

-After six years of noodling over its options, the Icicle Working Group outlined its long-awaited plan to draw a stronger, consistent flow that is more resilient to drought and climate change in an environmental impact statement released Thursday.
+After six years of considering its options, the Icicle Working Group outlined its long-awaited plan to draw a stronger, consistent flow that is more resilient to drought and climate change in an environmental-impact statement released Thursday.

 The decision has been closely watched by environmental groups and could face legal challenges.
 Icicle Creek draws on seven lakes in or near the Enchantments basin, a portion of the Alpine Lakes Wilderness that hikers seek for its high-alpine terrain dotted with crystalline lakes.
 Federal wilderness laws generally disallow new construction in wilderness areas, but the dams were built before the Wilderness Act of 1964 and the area’s designation as wilderness by Congress.

 The plan aims to address myriad water needs, according to the impact statement.
-Consistent stream flow would help endangered Chinook salmon, steelhead and bull trout.
+Consistent stream flow would help endangered chinook salmon, steelhead and bull trout.
 Tribal salmon harvest has been in decline and aquatic habitat has been reduced by low flow and warm waters.
 The Leavenworth National Fish Hatchery, which operates on Icicle River, needs a more reliable supply of cold, clean water for its operations.
-The City of Leavenworth, which pulls water from the Icicle, does not yet have enough water to meet projected demand in 2050, and is examining various options.
+The city of Leavenworth, which pulls water from the Icicle, does not yet have enough water to meet projected demand in 2050, and is examining various options.
 Some years, there is not enough water to supply demand for agricultural irrigation.

 Most Read Local Stories